-COMMUNICABLE DISEASE
+HEALTH/COMMUNICABLE DISEASE

-Staff has training in the recognition of communicable diseases.
+Staff is trained in the recognition of communicable diseases.
 Should your child exhibit any symptoms of illness during the school day, he or she will be isolated from the group.
 You will be contacted and asked to take your child home.
 Parents will be informed if children are exposed to a communicable disease such as chicken pox.
-An emergency medical and dental plan is posted in the classroom.
+An emergency medical and dental plan is posted in classrooms.
+A child isolated due to suspected communicable disease shall be: